What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 Are there specific restrictions with respect to the issuance or custody of crypto currencies, such as a regulatory or voluntary moratorium?

-The Mexican Fintech Law provides that financial institutions, including banks, may operate with crypto currencies as determined by the Central Bank through general regulations, and provided that they obtain prior authorization.
+The Mexican Fintech Law provides that financial institutions, including banks, may operate with crypto currencies as determined by the Central Bank through general regulations, and provided that they obtain the authorization from such entity.
 However, the Central Bank –through secondary regulations- disallowed banks from engaging with their clients in any transaction involving the exchange, transmission or custody of crypto currencies.
 Banks may operate with crypto only for “internal transactions” and provided they obtain the prior authorization from the Central Bank.

 Do crypto assets qualify as deposits and, if so, are they covered by deposit insurance and/or segregation of funds?